StormDragon77/Stormilla/README.md

 Fixed Inconsistencies only supports the latest release of Minecraft.
 The only mod Fi supports is the latest release of OptiFine.

+If you need to contact Storm, you can do so through Discord: StormDragon77#0675, PMC: StormDragon77 or Twitter: @StormDragn77

 Leaving an Issue:
 ------------------------------
 - Don't mark priority on anything (Don't use low, normal or high tags).
 I will be deciding the level of priority myself.